sidsurakanti/finance-analytics-app/README.md

 - [x] Clean up code
 - [ ] Write a better README
-- [ ] Track previous paychecks
-- [ ] Find APIs from banking or credit card companies to use to automatically get transactions
+- [ ] Look into Plaid's API to auto-fetch transactions from user's credit cards
-- [ ] Add other sign in options

 ## Support

 If you need help with anything or want to request new features, you can reach me on [discord](https://discord.com/users/521872289231273994) 👍

-## Acknowledgements

-Thanks to everyone who assisted me on this project ❤️